Dark3clipse/modern-de/modern-DE/readme.md

 The theme comes with variants for dark and light mode and various aspect ratios.
 It supports 4:3, 16:9, 16:10, and 21:9.

+## Image source

+The repo contains source files for the system images located in `art-src`.
+If you just want to use the theme you can delete this folder to save space.

+## How to add a system

+Adding a system is very simple, just add a system image in the `art` folder.

 ## Screenshots

 [System View Dark Mode](./docs/img/system-dark.png)